+Much of the research conducted in HYMS is interdisciplinary, spanning traditional subject boundaries and reaching out into other departments within the Universities of Hull and York.
+For instance, anatomists work with medical engineers, immunologists with computer scientists and neuroscientists with chemists.
+This approach provides a vibrant atmosphere, with even greater opportunities for innovative medical research.
+We'll provide you with ample opportunity to get a taste for research.
+You might undertake a vacation research studentship, opt for student-selected components focusing on research, or even intercalate on a one-year BSc or MSc programme.
+These options might simply fuel your curiosity.
+Or, if you choose, they might also form part of a programme of activities that will help you build your CV and lead you into an academic clinical research career.
 With an MB BS joint degree from HYMS, your next career step is employment on the two-year Foundation programme of general clinical training.
 Completing your Foundation years opens up the full range of medical careers in hospital specialities and in the community, and also in public health, academic research, the armed services, medical management and medical journalism.
 The first HYMS students graduated as doctors in 2008 in a grand ceremony in Hull City Hall.
-We are delighted that most of them have opted to stay in this region, to develop their careers in the hospitals and surgeries where they studied during their course.
+We are delighted that many of them have opted to stay in this region, to develop their careers in the hospitals and surgeries where they studied during their course.
 Others have used their HYMS qualification to find work elsewhere in the UK and further afield.
 Alumni When you graduate, you become a member of the HYMS Alumni Association, part of the alumni community of our two parent universities, entitled to make use of all their benefits and services.
 The Association helps you keep in touch with the school, and each other, as you move into the next phase of your career.
 In time, we hope the Association will generate a range of voluntary activities, such as mentoring and organising events, for social purposes and for the promotion of medicine.